-Allocate More CPUs
+Allocate More CPU

 Tweak Your Video Settings

-Resume Instead of Shutting Down
+Suspend Instead of Shutting Down

 When you’re done using your virtual machine, you may want to save its state instead of shutting it down completely.
-The next time you want to use your virtual machine, you can just double-click it to start it – the guest operating system will resume where you left off instead of booting up from scratch.
+The next time you want to use your virtual machine, you can just double-click it to start it.
+The guest operating system will resume where you left off instead of booting up from scratch.